Free boundary regularity for semilinear variational problems with a topological constraint: Introduction

 is established in a regime for $\e$, $v$, and $1/2<\delta\leq 1$ that ensures the proximity (in the sense of minimizers converging to minimizers) of \eqref{eq:ac problem in existence remark} to either the Plateau problem or its ``positive volume" extension

-The proof there relies on the asymptotic connection between \eqref{eq:ac problem in existence remark} and various sharp interface problems.
+{where $\pa^* E$ denotes the reduced boundary of $E$ and $\mathrm{Per}\,(E;\Om) = \Hcal^n(\partial^* E \cap \Omega)$ is the relative perimeter of $E$ in $\Omega$.} The proof there relies on the asymptotic connection between \eqref{eq:ac problem in existence remark} and various sharp interface problems.
 Theorem \ref{thm:main existence theorem} strengthens this result significantly in the case $\delta=1$ by removing any restrictions on the parameters $\e$ and $v$: by setting $F=W/\e^2$ and replacing $V$ with $V/v$, we have the existence of continuous minimizers for any values of $\e$ and $v$ in \eqref{eq:ac problem in existence remark} as long as $\delta=1$. \end{remark}

 \begin{remark}[Extension to bounded domains] Although we do not consider this problem here, one might also formulate \eqref{new model intro}-\eqref{new model volume constrained} on e.g.~ a bounded open set $\Omega$ with a corresponding spanning class $\mathcal{C}$ of smooth loops contained in $\Om$.
 The arguments in Theorem \ref{thm:main regularity theorem} are local in nature and would thus apply equally well in this scenario as well. \end{remark}